Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Results

+In the case when there is a large variation in leakage between different vertices, the path with the minimum leakage may not have approximately the minimum number of vertices.
+However, even in this case, convergence to the minimum leakage path is consistent with the hypothesis of \textcite{chandrasekhar2019better} that turtle ants prefer paths that minimize their chances of getting lost.

-In \Cref{thm:ub-leakage}, we assumed that the incoming forward and backward flows do not change with time.
+\paragraph{Increasing flow with time.}For the previous result, we assumed that the incoming flow does not change with time.
 Now we consider the effect of change in flow.
-We show that if the incoming forward and backward flows increasing with time, in the absence of leakage, the dynamics governed by the linear decision rule converge to the shortest path.
+We show that if the incoming forward and backward flow increases with time, in the absence of leakage, the dynamics governed by the linear decision rule converges to the shortest path.

+We run the simulations for the same families of graphs considered for the last result.
+The differences in these set of simulations are the absence of leakage, and the incoming flow increases by a fixed factor in each step.
+We generate a large number of graph instances with different values of the parameters, and observe convergence to the shortest path in \emph{all} the simulated instances.

+We also show provable convergence to the shortest path for graphs consisting of two parallel paths.